 Significantly also this type of fatigue is not related to other medical or psychiatric conditions

 Research shows that people with ME/CFS have a different physiological response from others to activity or exercise.
-As well as abnormal exhaustion after any form of exertion, exercise causes a worsening of other symptoms.
-The response may be delayed, perhaps after 24 hours and may result in post-exertional malaise for a few days, or serious relapses lasting weeks, months or even years.
+As well as abnormal and uncharacteristic exhaustion after exertion of any kind, exercise can cause worsening symptoms.
+You might experience a delay in the response, possibly up to 24 hours and it may result in post-exertional malaise for a few days, or serious relapses lasting weeks, months or even years.

 A range of neuro-cognitive problems typically occur with ME/CFS.
-Difficulties in thinking, concentrating are common, as well as memory loss, vision, clumsiness, muscle twitching or tingling.
+Difficulties in thinking, concentrating are common, as well as memory loss, vision, clumsiness, muscle twitching or tingling.longer

 Causes and diagnosis of Chronic Fatigue Syndrome